elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-vase-painting-contribute-to-our-understanding-of-ancient-iconography.md

 url: /learn/education-studies/questions/how-does-vase-painting-contribute-to-our-understanding-of-ancient-iconography
 score: -1.0
 related_article1:
-    id: 166016
+    id: 166014
-    title: What were the key factors in the expansion and influence of the Roman Empire?
+    title: >-
+        What are the defining features of creation myths and trickster myths?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-were-the-key-factors-in-the-expansion-and-influence-of-the-roman-empire
+    url: /learn/education-studies/questions/what-are-the-defining-features-of-creation-myths-and-trickster-myths
 related_article2:
-    id: 166007
+    id: 166009
-    title: What are the traditional definitions of myth, and how do they involve supernatural beings?
+    title: >-
+        In what ways did the Renaissance influence the reception of classical myths?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-traditional-definitions-of-myth-and-how-do-they-involve-supernatural-beings
+    url: /learn/education-studies/questions/in-what-ways-did-the-renaissance-influence-the-reception-of-classical-myths
 related_article3:
-    id: 166012
+    id: 166013
-    title: What is the significance of temples and sanctuaries in ancient ritual practices?
+    title: >-
+        Who are some of the key gods, goddesses, heroes, and monsters in mythology?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-temples-and-sanctuaries-in-ancient-ritual-practices
+    url: /learn/education-studies/questions/who-are-some-of-the-key-gods-goddesses-heroes-and-monsters-in-mythology
 related_article4:
-    id: 166011
+    id: 166008
-    title: What role do sacrificial practices and the pantheon of gods play in ancient religious beliefs?
+    title: >-
+        How do myths explain natural phenomena and serve as etiological narratives?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-do-sacrificial-practices-and-the-pantheon-of-gods-play-in-ancient-religious-beliefs
+    url: /learn/education-studies/questions/how-do-myths-explain-natural-phenomena-and-serve-as-etiological-narratives
 related_article5:
-    id: 166006
+    id: 166001
-    title: How do archetypes function in comparative mythology according to Carl Jung?
+    title: >-
+        What are the key characteristics of the Archaic, Classical, and Hellenistic periods in Greek archaeology?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-archetypes-function-in-comparative-mythology-according-to-carl-jung
+    url: /learn/education-studies/questions/what-are-the-key-characteristics-of-the-archaic-classical-and-hellenistic-periods-in-greek-archaeology
 ---

 &nbsp;